mikeferguson/buildbot-ros/README.md

 ###Known Limitations:
- * While jobs are configured from a rosdistro, there currently isn't a scheduler that updates based on rosdistro updates.
+ * While jobs are configured from a rosdistro, there currently isn't a scheduler that updates based on rosdistro updates (See #3).
 This is planned, but not implemented.
+Currently, you can make do by having a nightly cronjob that runs 'restart' on the buildbot instance.
+ * file:/// repositories are not yet actually being bind-mounted (#10)
- * Testbuild jobs only work on git repositories.
+ * Test and doc jobs only work on git repositories.

 ##Setup of ROSdistro
 Before you can build jobs, you will need a _rosdistro_ repository.
 The rosdistro format is specified